JAIN19ARIHANT/Cryptography/README.md

 ### 💻 Usage

+Usage for each lab is similar.

-1. Navigate to the `Lab1` directory:
+1. Navigate to the specific lab directory (e.g., `Lab1`):
     ```sh
     cd Lab1
     ```